massdriver-cloud/docs/docs/applications/02-getting-started.md

 :::

+## Configuring Apps

 In addition to the configuration options exposed in the _bundle guide_, two additional configuration options are exposed to application bundles:

 * `app.envs` - _Map_ of environment variables to set on the running application.
 * `app.policies` - _Array_ of IAM policies / permissions to attach to this application's cloud role / service account.
+* `app.secrets` - _Map_ of secret **definitions**.
+These will be presented in your application's configuration interface in Massdriver and can be set per-package or for preview environments.

 Both of these configuration options expect [jq](https://stedolan.github.io/jq/manual/) queries to extract values from `parameters` or upstream `connections`.